 I like to use a spiced rum for this recipe.
 The cinnamon and vanilla flavours complement the dulce de leche beautifully.
 You can switch it up though and use a dark rum, which will also be strong and full of flavour with an extra kick.
 You can also try using a white rum, which will be a lot more subtle in flavour.

 Instead of using real rum in your pirate’s temptation cupcakes, you can swap this for rum extract, for an alcohol-free version.
-Swap the 4 tbsp of rum in this recipe for 2 ½ tsp of rum extract.
-I also like to add an extra pinch of ground cinnamon and ½ tsp of vanilla if using rum extract so that you still get that spiced rum flavour.
+Swap the 4 tablespoon of rum in this recipe for 2 ½ teaspoon of rum extract.
+I also like to add an extra pinch of ground cinnamon and ½ teaspoon of vanilla if using rum extract so that you still get that spiced rum flavour.

 Cupcake decorating ideas: